abhinn14/feedback/README.md

     ```

 2.  **Set up environment variables:**
-    Create a `.env` file inside the `api/` directory.
-This file will store your database connection string and secret key.
+    Create a `.env` file in the root directory.

     ```bash
-    # /api/.env

     PORT = 5001
     JWT_KEY = "your_super_secret_key_for_jwt"